 - 1/2 c. mini chocolate chips

 - Preheat oven to 350 degrees.
-Spray a muffin tin with non-stick baking spray, coconut oil or line with paper cupcake liners.
+Spray a muffin tin with non-stick baking spray, coconut oil or line with paper or silicone baking liners.
 Set aside.

 - In a mixing bowl, combine the dry ingredients; oats, protein powder, pumpkin pie spice, stevia, baking powder and salt.

 - In a separate bowl, whisk together the wet ingredients; milk, pumpkin, yogurt, and egg whites.
 Whisk until smooth and well combine.
 Gradually add the dry ingredients to the wet ingredients, and mix until combined.
+The batter will be very thick.
 Lastly, fold in the chocolate chips.
 Optional; reserve a couple tablespoons of the chocolate chips to sprinkle on top of the muffins.

 - Spoon the batter into the prepared muffin tin, filling each cup almost full.
 These muffins will only rise slightly, so filling a little fuller is okay.
 Top with the reserved chocolate chips.